-addition and healing. μCT Leine rocksalt samples (A) fluid inclusions in the
+addition and healing. μCT Leine rocksalt samples (A)

 - The growing urgency to energy transition and climate change. • Rock salt can be the key to surface storage. - But, Does salt really heal?
 A quantitative understanding is needed. - In this study, we report a series of novel healing experiments performed on cracked natural rock salt, using time-lapse μCT imaging. - Our goal was to capture evidence for the healing processes under brine-saturated, room P-T conditions.